onqtam/headjack/src/competition.md

 https://twitter.com/liron/status/1547225903176028160 -->

 <!-- What you don't want is for these identifiers to be fractured between many platforms with different standards & formats. -->

-# What Headjack gets right

-- A specialized blockchain is required.
-Finance is mostly about specific accounts & energy preservation - no double-spends (example: UTXOs care only about other UTXOs).
-Media is about data storage, retrievability, aggregation, indexing, discoverability, addressing, interlinking & archiving on a massive scale - it shouldn't be built on financial infrastructure.

-- [Napkin math for web-scale](numbers.md) is clear and front and center.

-- Best [UX](https://en.wikipedia.org/wiki/User_experience)/[DX](https://en.wikipedia.org/wiki/User_experience#Developer_experience) because of the [logical centralization](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274) and the use of identity managers ([IDMs](IDM.md)) for on-chain authorization of applications.
-    - Users don't need keys & signatures and also don't care about the costs either.
-    - Encapsulates the complexity in [UX](https://en.wikipedia.org/wiki/User_experience) & [DX](https://en.wikipedia.org/wiki/User_experience#Developer_experience) - the simplest mental model will win.
-    - Full historical record of authorizations & ability to prove anything throughout time.

-- [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy): focuses only on identity & linking data to it without trying to do everything.
-It doesn't impose constraints on what could be built around it - [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).

-- Integers are the most well-known, compact, and easy to work with data type - faster/easier indexing & querying versus content addressing, hashes, keypairs & signatures.

-- [Content addressing](addressing.md) with human-readable & persistent URIs with provable authenticity.

 # [Bluesky](https://en.wikipedia.org/wiki/Bluesky_(protocol))